faceyspacey/redux-first-router/docs/client-only-api.md

 # Client-Only API
 The following are features you should avoid unless you have a reason that makes sense to use them.
 These features revolve around the [history package's](npmjs.com/package/history) API.
 They make the most sense in React Native--for things like back button handling.
-On web, you'll rarely need it as you'll want to use our [<Link /> component](https://github.com/faceyspacey/redux-first-router-link) to create real links embedded in the page for SEO/SSR instead.
+If you're using our *React Navigation* tools, you also won't want to use this as `StackRouter` doesn't jive with a plain sequence of history entries.
+On web, you'll rarely need it as you'll want to use our [Link component](https://github.com/faceyspacey/redux-first-router-link) to create real links embedded in the page for SEO/SSR instead.

 One case for web though--if you're curious--is the fake address bar you've probably seen in one our examples.
 If you have such needs, go for it.